Postdocs

 embedding: runner, biology, sugar, southern, colorful, python, coder, South Carolina, hungry mode, bioinformatics, hardcore, cool socks, bio, python, awesome, loafers, fashionable, espresso, vintage, coffee, artisan, persistent, focused, kind, animated, inquisItive, technological, fast

-Ruben Weitzman, Joint Advised with Yarin Gal from Oxford
+Ruben Weitzman, Jointly Advised with Yarin Gal, University of Oxford

 Ruben is a PhD student in machine learning and computational biology working on protein sequence generative models and bayesian optimisation for sequence design with Prof Debbie Marks and Prof. Yarin Gal at the University of Oxford